Nnadi Samuel: Recognition and awards

+In 2022, Samuel was a bronze poetry winner of the Creative Future Writers' Award.
+He also received an honourable mention in the 2022 Stephen A. DiBiase Poetry Contest for "Nebulous Strike in Minnesota".

 In 2023, Nnadi was announced as the winner of 2023 John Newlove Poetry Award and the 2022 Betsy Colquitt Poetry Award.
-His poem "A Boneyard of Flesh//Post-War Trauma" was judged winner of the 2022 Stacy Doris Memorial Poetry Award.
-He also won the 2023 Virginia Tech Center for Refugee, Migrants and Displacement Studies Annual Award.
+His poem "A Boneyard of Flesh//Post-War Trauma" was judged winner of the 2023 Stacy Doris Memorial Poetry Award.[24][25]
+He won the 2023 Virginia Tech Center for Refugee, Migrants and Displacement Studies Annual Award.[26]
+His poem "At Washington D.C, A Black Boy Drank Borders" won the 2025 Capilano Review Fall Contest.
+His poem "Rewriting Athena" also won the F(r)iction Poetry Contest Fall 2025.